Riley

 Riley is an AI-powered mobile app that provides 24/7 expert backed support, smart tracking, and advice personalized to each individual parent and child.
 Its unique main features currently include its chat bot called “Riley”, a “Golden Window” sleep predictor, voice mode to record notes and speak to Riley, and “Riley Together” that allows up to 3 caregivers access to the data and collaborate.

-Parents are often seeking ways to release the overwhelming mental load of caregiving to one another.
 This checklist feature is designed to ease the time and mental effort required to plan, remember, organize, and execute the many items of running a household, so that they can enjoy more present moments with their children.

-mark items as priorities and assign tasks to one another to avoid repetition or miscommunication
+Mark items as priorities and assign tasks to one another to avoid repetition or miscommunication

 Preliminary Research